 - the individual is the parent or guardian of a child in their household who is self-isolating, and needs to take time off work to care for them;

 - the child is aged 15 or under, or aged 25 or under with an Education, Health and Care (EHC) Plan, normally attends an education or childcare setting and has been told to self-isolate by NHS Test and Trace or by their education or childcare setting;

 - the individual is unable to work from home and will lose income because they have to care for the child who is self-isolating;

 - they meet all of the other eligibility criteria for a Test and Trace Support Payment or discretionary payment.

 Note that local authorities may also set their own additional criteria for eligibility for a discretionary payment.

 Individuals who are eligible for either a Test and Trace Support Payment or a discretionary payment will receive the £500 on top of any benefits and SSP that they currently receive.
 The payments are subject to income tax, but not to NICs.

 Individuals wishing to apply for the Test and Trace Support Payment or a discretionary payment should contact their local authority.
 They will need to provide their NHS Test and Trace Account ID, proof of receipt of one of the qualifying benefits, a bank statement and proof of employment or self-employment.
-Applications can be made up to 14 days after the period of self-isolation has ended.
+An individual applying as a parent or guardian needing to care for a child who is self-isolating will have to provide their child’s NHS Test and Trace Account ID or a communication from their education or childcare setting telling them to self-isolate.
+Applications can be made up to 42 days after the first day of the period of self-isolation.